 Asbestos materials can be highly dangerous, even fatal, under certain circumstances.
 If the materials become broken or damaged asbestos fibres can get into the air and be inhaled.
-You can find out more on how to deal with asbestos on the HSE website.

 Do not place asbestos waste into dustbins, it will not be collected and must be disposed at a site licensed to accept it (details below).
 You cannot dispose of asbestos waste at Townmead Road Re-use and Recycling Site.

 The City of London operates a Household Hazardous Waste Collection and Disposal Service on our behalf.
 Residents are able to arrange the collection of cement bonded asbestos providing each piece is individually wrapped or bagged in heavy duty polythene (1000 gauge) and sealed with strong tape.
 If the packaging is punctured or split the item will not be collected.
 The City of London are not able to dismantle or wrap asbestos for you - this must be done prior to collection.

 - Get further details of this service including advice on how to bag the material safely